 Acknowledgments This work was started at the AIM workshop "Geometry and topology of Artin groups" organized by Ruth Charney, Kasia Jankiewicz, and Kevin Schreve in September 2023, and continued at the SLMath workshop "Hot Topics: Artin Groups and Arrangements - Topology, Geometry, and Combinatorics" organized by Christin Bibby, Ruth Charney, Giovanni Paolini, and Mario Salvetti in March 2024.
 We thank the organizers, the AIM and SLMath.
+We also thank the referee for carefully reading the manuscript and suggesting several valuable improvements.
 The second author acknowledges support from the AMS-Simons travel grant.